Bethany Lily April Goes Topless & Introduces Her Dog In Latest Instagram Update

 “You’re so beautiful,” added a different devotee.

-Many of Bethany’s admirers also took the time to comment upon her furry friend.
+Many of Bethany’s admirers also took the time to comment on her furry friend.

 “Luna is beautiful look forward to seeing more of her with you of course,” said a commenter.